Our research is editorially independent but we may earn a commission for purchases made through our links.

 The shops in downtown Dahlonega are known to go all out for Christmas, with lots of festive decorations to make your holiday shopping a fun experience.
 This town hosts its Old Fashioned Christmas celebration each year with a lighting of the downtown square and holiday parade.
 This event typically runs for a full month from late-November through New Year’s Eve.
 Santa usually makes his appearance in early December to take gift requests from children, and other festivities include caroling, wine tasting, and Christmas-themed theater events.

 Stone Mountain is a fun place to visit for the whole family at any time of the year, and Christmas is no exception.
 This Georgia destination is known for its Christmas shows with lots of lights.
-The festivities run from November 11 to January 3 and include a Rudolph the Red-Nosed Reindeer 4-D movie, Skylights Spectacular, character meet and greets, and lots of live performances.
+The festivities run from November 16th to January 5th and include a Summit Skyride, Scenic Railroad, character meet and greets, and lots of live performances.
 There’s a great home light display at 1833 Smokerise in Stone Mountain, in which the family collects donations for Children’s Healthcare of Atlanta.

 The last Christmas town we’ll mention here is Columbus, Georgia, which hosts the Christmas Made in the South show at the Columbus Convention and Trade Center.
-Get ready for the season by shopping here October 27-29, enjoying delicious food, and seeing live entertainment like the Queen’s Carolers.
+Get ready for the season by shopping here in November, enjoying delicious food, and seeing live entertainment like the Queen’s Carolers.
 Then make sure to check out the town’s Christmas parade.
-Ludy’s Christmas Light Spectacular is a festive light show here that you can see between Thanksgiving and New Year’s Eve from 6-10pm and until 10:30pm on Fridays and Saturdays.
+Ludy’s Christmas Light Spectacular is a festive light show here that you can see between Thanksgiving and New Year’s Eve.